cakturk/unet/README.rst

 configured is just a breeze.
 Just issue the following commands::

   $ vagrant up
-  $ cd /vagrant_data # change your directory to the source tree
+  # change your working directory to the root of the source tree
+  $ cd /vagrant_data
   $ make
   $ make check